Mediatek-Cloud/MCS/key_concept/README.md

 # Key Concepts

 This section describes the key components that make up a Wearables or IoT device project in MediaTek Cloud Sandbox.
-The key components are defined across the whole prototype development phase.
+The key components are defined across the whole prototype development process.

 ## ** Development**